ltex-plus/ltex-plus/pages/language-code-legacy.md

 ## Background

-[ltex-ls-plus#150](https://github.com/ltex-plus/ltex-ls-plus/pull/150) is the change that made the modern fully-spelled codes (`fr-FR`, `it-IT`, `es-ES`, `nl-NL`, `sv-SE`, `fa-IR`) work reliably with the bundled checker.
-Before that PR landed in 18.7.x, those codes were not accepted in many configurations and could silently disable checking.
-On older releases the working values were the bare ISO 639-1 codes; the documentation you are reading on the [Supported Languages](supported-languages.html) page does not apply directly to those versions.
+Starting with ltex-ls-plus 18.7.x, the modern fully-spelled codes (`fr-FR`, `it-IT`, `es-ES`, `nl-NL`, `sv-SE`, `fa-IR`) are accepted reliably by the bundled checker.
+On earlier releases those codes were not accepted in many configurations and could silently disable checking; the documentation you are reading on the [Supported Languages](supported-languages.html) and [Settings](settings.html) pages does not apply directly to those versions.

 ## Umbrella codes